Steam (service): Mobile apps

 Valve released an official Steam client for iOS and Android devices in late January 2012, following a short beta period.
 The application allows players to log into their accounts to browse the storefront, manage their games, and communicate with friends in the Steam community.
 The application also incorporates a two-factor authentication system that works with Steam Guard.
 Newell stated that the application was a strong request from Steam users and sees it as a means "to make [Steam] richer and more accessible for everyone".
 A mobile Steam client for Windows Phone devices was released in June 2016.
 In May 2019, a mobile chat-only client for Steam was released under the name Steam Chat.

 On May 14, 2018, a "Steam Link" app with remote play features was released in beta to allow users to stream games to Android phones, named after discontinued set-top box Steam Link.
 It was also submitted to the iOS App Store, but was denied by Apple Inc., who cited "business conflicts with app guidelines".
 Apple later clarified its rule at the following Apple Worldwide Developers Conference in early June, in that iOS apps may not offer an app-like purchasing store, but does not restrict apps that provide remote desktop support.
-In response, Valve removed the ability to purchase games or other content through the app and resubmitted it for approval in June 2018, where it was accepted by Apple and allowed on their store in May 2019.
+In response, Valve removed the ability to purchase games or other content through the app and resubmitted it for approval in June 2018, where it was accepted by Apple and allowed on its store in May 2019.
+A "Steam Video" for video streaming was also announced but not released.

-Steam-branded devices
+SteamOS

-Before 2013, industry analysts believed that Valve was developing hardware and tuning features of Steam with apparent use on its own hardware.
-These computers were pre-emptively dubbed as "Steam Boxes" by the gaming community and expected to be a dedicated machine focused on Steam functionality and maintaining the core functionality of a traditional video game console.
-In September 2013, Valve unveiled SteamOS, a custom Linux-based operating system they had developed specifically aimed for running Steam and games, and the final concept of the Steam Machine hardware.
-Unlike other consoles, the Steam Machine does not have set hardware; its technology is implemented at the discretion of the manufacturer and is fully customizable, much like a personal computer.
-In 2018, the Steam Machines were removed from the storefront due to low sales and small user traffic.
+Valve released SteamOS in 2013, a customized Linux-based operating system designed to support the use of Steam and playing Linux-native games.
+It was released alongside Valve's original Steam Machine concept, a minimum specification for other hardware manufacturers to prepare computers to use SteamOS directly.
+Additional hardware were also released to support Steam Machines including the first generation of the Steam Controller and the Steam Link, a set-top box that allowed streaming from a computer to a television display.

-In November 2015, Valve released the set-top box Steam Link and Steam Controller (which was discontinued in 2019).
-The Steam Link removed the need for HDMI cables for displaying a PC's screen and allowed for wireless connection when connecting to a TV.
-That was discontinued in 2018, but now "Steam Link" refers to the Remote Play mobile app that allows users to stream content, such as games, from a PC to a mobile device over a network.
+Thought the initial concept for Steam Machines did not gain much traction, with the concept shelved around 2018, Valve continued to develop SteamOS, making it available for users making their own computers.
+Valve also developed Proton, a software emulation layer that allowed most Windows games to run on Linux without any modification.